AristarxReus/predict-book-genre/README.md

 # predict-book-genre
 # Book Recommender System
- This project is a book recommender system that uses Natural Language Processing (NLP) techniques to recommend books based on user input.
+ This project is a book recommender system that uses Natural Language Processing (NLP) techniques to recommend books based on user input in telegram bot.
 It utilizes the TF-IDF (Term Frequency-Inverse Document Frequency) matrix and Nearest Neighbors model to find books similar to the user's input.

 ## Data Loading and Preprocessing
 The project starts by loading a dataset of book summaries and genres from a CSV file.
 It then preprocesses the text data by converting it to lowercase, removing punctuation, tokenizing the text, lemmatizing words, and removing stop words using NLTK (Natural Language Toolkit) library.